-- o General recommendations for providers - o Become familiar with the available high-quality DTC services should patients request specific recommendations - o Suggest appropriate tests as recommended by public health or professional guidelines - o Advise in-person testing for patients with high-risk of potential negative outcomes (e.g., pregnant women) related to missed infections - o Recommendations for providers related to interpretation of results: - o Provide follow-up for interpretation of results (telehealth/inperson). - o Be cautious when interpreting results unless access to test performance data is available.
+- General recommendations for providers: - Become familiar with the available high-quality DTC services should patients request specific recommendations. - Suggest appropriate tests as recommended by public health or professional guidelines. - Advise in-person testing for patients with high-risk of potential negative outcomes (e.g. pregnant women) related to missed infections. - Recommendations for providers related to interpretation of results: - Provide follow-up for interpretation of results (telehealth/in-person).

-- Provide additional screening/testing when necessary (i.e., DTC chlamydia testing without gonorrhea testing) and provide appropriate risk reduction counseling such as HIV preexposure prophylaxis. - Offer confirmatory testing where appropriate (e.g., for HIV and syphilis serology results) but do not let confirmatory testing be a barrier to treatment. - o Inquire about the use of DTC services during collection of routine medical history, which may help illuminate patient medical concerns not otherwise expressed. - Ascertain the treatment prescribed by the DTC to ensure appropriate therapy was provided for any identified pathogens. - o Verify reporting of notifiable infections identified by DTC testing.
+- Be cautious when interpreting results unless access to test performance data is available. - Provide additional screening/testing when necessary (i.e., DTC chlamydia testing without gonorrhea testing) and provide appropriate risk reduction counseling such as HIV PrEP. - Offer confirmatory testing where appropriate (e.g. for HIV and syphilis serology results) but do not let confirmatory testing be a barrier to treatment. - Inquire about the use of DTC services during collection of routine medical history which may help illuminate patient medical concerns not otherwise expressed. - Ascertain the treatment prescribed by the DTC to ensure appropriate therapy was provided for any identified pathogens. - Verify reporting of notifiable infections identified by DTC testing.
 If reporting is not being done, work with local and state public health agencies to close the gap.

-Policy Recommendations
+Policy Recommendations: Recommendations are made to help advance our policy and practice to utilize DTC testing to improve access to quality services that will assure health value.
+They are:

-Recommendations are made to help advance our policy and practice to use DTC testing to improve access to quality services that will assure health value.
-They are as follows:
+- Develop national guidance for validation and/or verification of self-obtained and shipped samples for STI testing.
+This guidance can be developed in partnership with the Association of Public Health Laboratories (APHL), ASTDA, and others. - Design novel STI reporting processes to better support DTC testing services reporting. - Work with the FDA and industry to try to develop a path toward achieving claims for selfobtained and shipped samples.

-- o Develop national guidance for validation and/or verification of self-obtained and shipped samples for STI testing.
-This guidance can be developed in partnership with the Association of Public Health Laboratories, ASTDA, and others. - o Design novel STI reporting processes to better support DTC testing services reporting. - Work with the FDA and industry to try to develop a path toward achieving claims for self-obtained and shipped samples. - Develop policies that provide public health underwriting of the cost of testing or increase the utilization of public health laboratories as a mechanism for reducing health inequities and improving access.
+Develop policies that provide public health underwriting of the cost of testing or increase the utilization of public health laboratories as a mechanism for reducing health inequities and improving access.